 Happy Monday, all!
 This week’s Five Little Things touches on classic website design mistakes that you should avoid, hacks for effective social media marketing, and lots of other interesting pieces.
 Enjoy!

-If you can relate to any of these WEBSITE DON’Ts, Kirk Lowe hopes that they inspire you to reflect on why you have a website and what you hope it will accomplish for your practice.
-Follow these 12 tips to help ensure that your websites gives prospective clients a strong first impression.
+If you can relate to any of this WEBSITE DON’Ts, Kirk Lowe hopes that they inspire you to reflect on why you have a website and what you hope it will accomplish for your practice.
+Follow these 12 tips to help ensure that your websites give prospective clients a strong first impression.
 Want a few examples of effective, attractive websites that follow these guidelines?
 Check out The Best Financial Advisor Websites: Spring 2017 Edition.

 “Personal branding is one of the most important skills that every professional must master at some point in their career,” marketing speaker Seth Price says on his website.
 “It’s the culmination of many different skills.”
 He’s right: At the end of the day, your personal brand is the only thing you truly have.
 It’s your reputation online; and, in the business world, your personal brand drives your game.
 It has to reflect the fact that you are transparent, forward-thinking and willing to put everything out there to achieve success.